telagod/kooix-carta/README.md

 ## Continuous integration
 Two GitHub workflows are provided:
 - `.github/workflows/ci.yml` – runs on push/PR; installs, builds, and tests.
-- `.github/workflows/release.yml` – runs on tagged releases or manual dispatch; builds the package and uploads the `.tgz` artifact to the GitHub Release (or to workflow artifacts when manually triggered).
+- `.github/workflows/release.yml` – runs on tagged pushes (`v*`), GitHub Releases, or manual dispatch; builds the package and uploads the `.tgz` asset to the release (or to workflow artifacts when manually triggered).

 ## Publishing
 1. Bump the version in `packages/kooix-carta-mcp/package.json`.
 2. Commit changes and tag the release (`git tag vX.Y.Z`).
-3. Push the tag and create a GitHub Release (or trigger the workflow manually).
+3. Push the tag or create a GitHub Release.
-4. The `Release` workflow will produce the `npm pack` tarball and attach it to the release; downloaders can install the asset directly with `npm install`.
+4. The `Release` workflow will package the project and attach `npm pack` tarballs to the published release; downloaders can install the asset directly with `npm install`.

 ## License
 MIT